 There are more species of birds living in Texas than in any other state.
 Therefore, grab your binoculars and head for the freeway.

 While Texas is undeniably massive in terms of area, it’s not even the biggest state in the US.
 Yet again, it falls to second place, this time behind the mammoth state of Alaska.

-Texas has the dubious honour of hosting the worst natural disaster ever to unfurl on US soil.
+Texas has the dubious honor of hosting the worst natural disaster ever to unfurl on US soil.
 The disaster in question was the Great Galveston Hurricane, which claimed the lives of up to 12,000 people in 1900.
 Only Hurricane Katrina has come close.

 As everything is bigger in Texas, so is the State Capitol Building.
 It’s the biggest building of its kind in the US.